franko/gsl-shell/doc/source/index.rst

 GSL Shell is hosted at `Savannah <http://savannah.nongnu.org>`_, here is the `project page <https://savannah.nongnu.org/projects/gsl-shell/>`_.

 You can download the first developer preview release of GSL Shell in the `download page <https://savannah.nongnu.org/files/?group=gsl-shell>`_.
-You will find the source code, a binary package that require GSL 1.13 and readline5 and a DEBIAN package for ubuntu.
+You will find the source code, a binary package that require GSL 1.12 (or more recent) and readline5.

 GSL Shell is currently developed by Francesco Abbate.
 You can contact him at the followng address:

 .. image:: email-gslshell.png

+You can also subscribe the `mailing list <http://lists.nongnu.org/mailman/listinfo/gsl-shell-info>`_ to discuss about GSL Shell.

 Contents: